micahbaldonado/micahbaldonado/README.md

 ### 🌟 Current Focus
 - **Summer 2025 Internship Search**: Actively seeking roles in **AI, ML, and data science**.
+- **Data Science & Analytics Competitions:** Competing on platforms like Kaggle, using machine learning to analyze datasets
 - **Smart Snake Game**: Developing a **reinforcement learning model** using **Deep Q-Learning** and the **Bellman equation** to optimize intelligent gameplay strategies for Snake.

 ---